hexeaktivitat/ferry/README.md

 !asm
 ```

-Currently only features an interactive REPL for language testing.
 Planned and expected features include:

 - [ ] Flags to enable/disable diagnostic print as standard
 - [x] Commands recognized by the REPL to print a diagnostic